MediaArea/MediaConch_SourceCode/README.md

 ### Build MediaConch GUI

-If you have already build the GUI, no need to run git twice.
+If you have already build the CLI, no need to run git twice.
 If the directory MediaConch_SourceCode already exist, git will complain.

 To compile MediaConch GUI under Mac and Linux: